dbartilson/cc_abstemious/README.md

 ### Input file format

-An example input file is available in the `tests` directory.
+An example input file is available in the `src/tests` directory.

 The input file includes:
 * The path to the mesh file, in `.vtk` format (ASCII) [^1][^2][^3]